luiscoco/Azure_SDK_Sample22_Create_CosmosDB_Database_Collection_and_Documents/README.md

-# Azure SDK for .NET: How to create an Azure CosmosDB DataBase, a Collection and populate it with some Documents.
+# LEGACY VERSION Azure SDK for .NET: How to create an Azure CosmosDB DataBase, a Collection and populate it with some Documents.

 ## 1. Create an Azure CosmosDB account